The stories behind our best-loved Christmas traditions

 For some Christmas is a religious festival, for some, it's a time for a family celebration and for some, a time for gift-giving, eating and drinking.
 But why do we celebrate Christmas in the ways that we do?
-In Christmas: A Biography, historian Judith Flanders shares the rhyme and reason behind some of our best-loved Christmas traditions.
+In Christmas: A History, historian Judith Flanders shares the rhyme and reason behind some of our best-loved Christmas traditions.
 Here are just a few of their stories.

 Why is Christmas celebrated on 25th December?

 Christianity became the religion of the Roman Empire in 312 AD, with the declaration of the celebration of Christ’s birthday as a religious holiday coming not long after this.
 But when, and why, was 25th December decided upon as the date on which to celebrate?
 The earliest evidence of its use is during Julius I’s time as Bishop of Rome (from 337-352 AD).
 As biblical scholars now believe that a more accurate date for the actual birth of Christ would be in April, May or September, it is thought that the 25th December was chosen because it was the Winter Solstice, the shortest day of the year.
 (The leap year, to regularize a year which in reality has 365.25 days in it, was only added later, and this inconsistency was what pushed the solstice to where it is now, on 21 December.)

 When did Father Christmas start wearing red?